hjdesulme/handelldesulme/content/blog/posts/been-thinking-about-graphs/been-thinking-about-graphs.md

                         ▼
                         1

+### Diagrammatic Examples

+##### Flow Charts
+##### Architecture Diagrams
+##### Sequence Diagrams (Latencies)

+All latencies can be represented with sequence diagrams.
+And all sequence diagrams can be represented with graphs.
+The edges will just need to be labeled with departure and arrival times.
+Here's an example.

+### Social Infrastructure Examples

+##### Electric Grid

+##### Water Distribution

+## Related Writings

+Though excited about the idea, I realized that I most certainly could not have been the first to think about this conjecture.
+Writers have also published pieces discussing or alluding to this idea.
+A few examples are the following:

+## Implications/Applications

+## Wrapping Up

+I would like to clarify that I do not intend to suggest that I believe that every problem should be considered a graph problem.
+It's just that graphs are at a flexible enough data structure to, in theory, model any type of data one is working with.
+They serve as a reliable model to offer a great deal of clarity when trying to quickly reason about the characteristics of any system, whether it be a data structure or social system.
+And if the conjecture is true, then perhaps every algorithm can be considered a graph algorithm.

 I hope you found this as interesting I did.
 I also have high hopes that this makes it easier for me and others to reason about data structures by remembering that it most likely can be represented as a graph.